wp-plugins/perfect-plugin-picker/readme.txt

 Extract the zip file and drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the plugin from the "Plugins" page.

+== Screenshots ==
+1. The number of ratings each plugin has received is displayed below the star rating itself.

 == Changelog ==

 = 0.6 =